Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/amulet-of-protection-from-turning-tftyp.md

 aliases: ["Amulet of Protection from Turning"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Tales from the Yawning Portal p.
-228
+BookSource: "Tales from the Yawning Portal p.
+228"
 ---
 # Amulet of Protection from Turning
 *Wondrous Item, rare (requires attunement)*